adamrudolf-becube/software-testing-basics/README.md

 You have full knowledge and access to the implementation details of the code.
 It gives you more control, and less worries about tricky test implementations.
 It can lead to too strict tests though, where you set requirements against implementation details, which could have been written any other way.
 In this case, you have less freedom to change the code.

-**Example**: white-box test can check the private variables in a class change, while a black-box test can only use the interface.
-Or in higher level tests a white box test can verify how the database is changes in a webapplication, while black-box test can have requirements only against what the user can see and don't care about how it's solved in the background.
+**Example**: white-box test can check how the private variables of a class change, while a black-box test can only use the interface.
+Or in higher level tests a white box test can verify how the database is changed in a webapplication, while black-box test can have requirements only against what the user can see and don't care about how it's solved in the background.
 For example if you need to test an image upload feature a white-box test can verify that it is on the server in a specified folder.
 A black-box test should go where the user go on the GUI to see where they uploaded the picture.

 In my opinion you should use the black-box approach whenever possible, because 1) this is how the requirements are actually phrased (no user will ask you to save a picture in a specified folder on your server) and 2) leaves you more freedom to change implementation and keep the behaviour (if you change the directory where you save the images it can make a white-box test fail, while the user sees the feature unchanged).
 But sometimes it's impossible or just unfeasable to make end-to-end black box tests and that's when you use the white-box tests and reveal the guts of your implementation.
 For example it's very hard to test the e-mail or sms sending feature in a local environment.
 To be short, white-box tests check **implementation** and black-box tests verify **behaviour**.

-Note that this is also context dependent: a unit test of a class can be black-box, but from the system's perspective it is requirements against implementation.
+Note that this is also context dependent: a unit test of a class can be black-box test from the class point of view, but from the system's perspective it is requirements against implementation.
 Deciding whether a test is black/white box needs clear definition of what system/subsystem you are testing at the moment.

 ### Grey-Box testing